pulumi/terraform-provider-google-beta/website/docs/r/iap_brand.html.markdown

 ~> **Note:** Brands can be created only once for a Google Cloud Platform project and cannot be deleted.
-Destroying a Terraform-managed Brand will remove it from state but *will not delete the resource on the server.*
+Destroying a provider-managed Brand will remove it from state but *will not delete the resource on the server.*

 ## Example Usage - Iap Brand